 1 Now it happened in those days that the Philistines gathered their armies together for war, to fight with Israel.
 And Achish said to David, “You assuredly know that you will go out with me to battle, you and your men.”

-David and his men lost their families and inheritances while they joined themselves to Achish (an unbeliever), seeking to please him.
+David and his men lost their families and inheritances while they joined themselves to Achish (a Gentile), seeking to please him.
 Beware of who you join yourself with!

-The Scripture warns against being unequally yoked together with the unbelievers in 2 Corinthians 6:
+The Scripture warns against being unequally yoked together with unbelievers.

 14 Do not be unequally yoked together with unbelievers.
 For what fellowship has righteousness with lawlessness?
 And what communion has light with darkness?

 15 And what accord has Christ with Belial?
 Or what part has a believer with an unbeliever?

 16 And what agreement has the temple of God with idols?
 For you are the temple of the living God.
 As God has said: “I will dwell in them And walk among them.
 I will be their God, And they shall be My people.”